PiSupply/PiJuice/Software/README.md

 In this screenshot we have moved over to the Wakeup alarm tab of the config menu and as you can see this is an area where you can set schedules for the Pi to automatically wake up.
 This is useful for remote monitoring applications.

 This feature will only work if you are either plugged in to the PiJuice microUSB / running on battery.
-If the battery is low and you are plugged in via the Raspberry Pis GPIO the only way to enable this feature is by soldering the optional "spring pin" that comes with the PiJuice HAT.
+If the battery is low and you are plugged in via the Raspberry Pis GPIO the only way to enable this feature is by soldering the optional "spring pin" that comes with the PiJuice HAT (See the [hardware section](https://github.com/PiSupply/PiJuice/tree/master/Hardware#unpopulated) for further details).

 ### System Task Menu